 - Preheat the oven to 425°F. In a large bowl mix together the flours, sugar, baking powder, salt and lemon zest.
 Add the cold butter to the flour mixture after using a pastry butter cutter, a box grater or a knife to chop the cold butter into pea sized portions.
 I use a box grater and "shred" the cold butter like I would any vegetable.
 Mix it into the dry ingredients.
 Next, gently fold in the chopped strawberries.
 Add the egg, whipping cream and ricotta and mix until just blended.

 - Sprinkle a tablespoon of flour onto a wooden board and add the batter on top.
 Sprinkle a spoonful of flour on top of the dough using your hands and form it into an inch-thick circle or rectangle.
-Use a knife to cut your shape into triangles or squares and using a spatula transfer to a parchment-lined baking sheet.
+Use a knife to cut your shape into triangles or squares and using a spatula transfer to a parchment paper lined baking sheet.

 - Sprinkle coconut sugar on top of each scone and bake for 15 minutes or until the edges are slightly browned.
-While the scones are baking prepare the glaze by mixing together one tablespoon of confectioner sugar and the juice from one lemon.
+While the scones are baking prepare the glaze by mixing together in a small bowl one tablespoon of confectioner sugar and the juice from one lemon.
 Mix well.
 Allow the scones to cool before drizzling with the glaze.

 If you make a recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!